onflow/docs/docs/evm/using-flow-evm.md

 # Using Flow EVM

 Flow EVM has two modes by which it can be used: natively with EVM tooling and/or other standard clients, or otherwise through Cadence.
-Flow enables the use of advanced features on EVM to augment applications by integrating EVM with Flow.
+Flow enables the use of advanced features on EVM to augment applications by integrating EVM with Flow using Cadence.
+Developers who wish to use Flow features will need to implement scripts or transactions (but not contracts) to integrate Flow features with Flow EVM.

 ## Connecting Flow Reference Wallet